The DW Stadium is the home of Wigan Warriors Rugby League and Wigan Athletic Football Club.

 The address for the DW Stadium is DW Stadium, Loire Drive, Wigan, WN5 0UH.

-Admission for academy games is £5 for adults and £3 for juniors.
+Admission for Academy and Women games is £5 for adults and £3 for juniors.
 Wigan Warriors Season Ticket holders are admitted free for regular season league games on production of a valid membership card.
-Parking within the grounds of the stadium is strictly limited and entry to Edge Hall Road itself is therefore strictly controlled on matchday.
+A public car park is available for use outside of the Robin Park Arena.

 Central Park is multi-million pound community-based Work Academy located in Pemberton, Wigan.